 Nestled in the famous Moose River Valley just 12 miles from the Canadian Border lies the quaint village of Jackman, the town and surrounding area is well known as a haven for vacationers and outdoor enthusiasts.

 Located on Rt#201, the highway is a direct route to Quebec City 110 miles away and recognized as a natural scenic b

 Lake which is recognized by the State of Maine for its' many fine sand beaches and natural scenic resources.
-The lake is undeveloped and unspoiled, a haven for canoeist and kayakers who spend many hours exploring its' untamed 42 islands and miles of shore line.
-The lake is home to countless varieties of birds and wildlife; moose and deer can be spotted feeding on its' shores, loons paddle effortlessly along the waters surface while Eagles sore overhead.
+The lake is undeveloped and unspoiled, a haven for canoeist and kayakers who spend many hours exploring its' 42 islands and many miles of shore line.
+The lake is home to countless varieties of birds and wildlife; moose and deer can be spotted feeding on its' shores, loons paddle along the water's surface while Eagles soar overhead.

 Many of our returning patrons are fourth and fifth generation heirs themselves and we have no greater pleasure welcoming them back year after year as we also establish new friendships.
 Attean is the ultimate vacation spot for families or couples who just want to be together and enjoy life as it was meant to be.